IanVanHoudt/netSnarf/README.md

 # netSnarf
 netSnarf is a C program designed to sniff packets travelling on the wire, built with extensibility in mind.
 Coupling has been consciously avoided to promote easy integration of new features, filters, rules, etc.  The hope is that anyone wanting to monitor network traffic, build a basic packet filter, or track network statistics can do so easily, by building off of netSnarf's core packet engine and following the module conventions found therein.
 Happy sniffing!

-# Currently implements:
+# Currently implements
 	-Basic header inspection (ETH, IP, TCP)
 	-Logging, via mysql database
 	-DNS lookups on ip addrs

-# Future extensions:
+# Future extensions
 	-SSL/TLS decryption
 	-Port to raspberry Pi